Yuminous/Godot-Shorts/3.3 → Rudimentary 3D Movement incl. Flight/README.md

 ### Overview

-A demo built to answer a forum question, showcasing basic movement, gravity, jump and including a flight ability based on the camera viewpoint.
+A demo built to answer a forum [`question`](https://godotengine.org/qa/109384/i-want-my-character-to-fly-in-the-direction-my-mouse-points), showcasing basic movement, gravity, jump and including a flight ability based on the camera viewpoint.
 `move_and_slide` is used extensively in this demo for all movement aspects and thus collision detection is somewhat unreliable.

 There is much room for improvement to be gained by extending the code.